-When the PMDDT schedules an applicant for administrative examinations to determine if an applicant is eligible for Medicaid based on disability, branch staff must do the following:
+When the PMDDT schedules an individual for administrative examinations to determine if an individual is eligible for Medicaid based on disability, branch staff must do the following:

-- Complete a transportation screening interview to determine if the applicant has transportation available to go to the administrative examination(s).
+- Complete a transportation screening interview to determine if the individual has transportation available to go to the administrative examination(s).

 - When arranging a ride, workers must consider all options, including volunteer services.

-- In all instances, the branch is responsible for authorizing the least expensive mode of transportation that is suitable for the client’s needs.
+- In all instances, the branch is responsible for authorizing the least expensive mode of transportation that is suitable for the individual’s needs.

-- If the applicant has no other means of transportation, the local branch office will contact PMDDT.
+- If the individual has no other means of transportation, the local branch office will contact PMDDT.

 - PMDDT will fax a completed DMAP 729 (Administrative Medical Examination/ Report Authorization) form to the person’s transportation brokerage.